Sri Lanka - North to South Photo Tour - full itinerary

 Kandy — Nuwara Eliya

-Today, we take a leisurely drive to Nuwara Eliya, a city in the centrally-located tea country hills that offers stunning colonial architecture and misty tea plantations staffed with local tea pickers.
-We stop en route to take in some landscape shots and, after checking in to our hotel, we visit a tea plantation and photograph workers both in the factory and in the field towards sunset.
+Today, we take a leisurely drive to Nuwara Eliya, a city in the centrally located tea country hills, offering colonial architecture and endless tea plantations, with local tea pickers scattered throughout.
+We stop en route to take in some landscape shots, and engage with some tea pickers.

 Day 9: